-Watch the replay with material removal.
+Simulate the material removal.
 Notice that the entire stock material within reach of the tool is removed.
 Also the side of the part has divots where the holes exist.
 This is common to the roughing operation.
 If the holes in the flanges were large enough or the tool small enough, they would be roughed out as well.